 Engineering is the science of designing and building things.
-An engineer produced everything man-made, from cardboard boxes to rockets.
+An engineer imagined and created everything man-made, from cardboard boxes to rockets.
 The Probe Team models electrical engineering and the Isolation Team uses robotic engineering.
-Engineering can be paired with all sorts of other interests: someone who likes the outdoors could become an environmental engineer and someone who likes the city could be a civil engineer.
+Engineering can be paired with all sorts of other interests: someone who likes the outdoors could become an environmental engineer and someone who is fascinated by how a city operates could be a civil engineer.
 The United States is not producing enough engineers to meet future demand; therefore, the job outlook of those going into the engineering fields is excellent.

 Many teams emulate fields of research science.
 Life Support demonstrates environmental science.
 The astronauts are testing the air and water quality on board the ship.
 Back on Earth scientist must track our air and water pollution, especially in a large city like Houston.
-The Biology Team studies the living animals and plants on the ship.
+The Biology Team studies living animals and plants on the ship.
 Healthy ecosystems are important to the health of the human population on Earth.
-Because of the energy industry, geology is one of the most important sciences for the city of Houston.
-Geologists that locate fossil fuels have a good job outlook with the energy companies.
+Because of the energy industry, Geology is one of the most important sciences for the city of Houston.
+Geologists who locate fossil fuels have a good job outlook with energy companies.
 The Isolation Team must conduct laboratory experiments under strict sterile conditions with great safety precautions.
 Many fields of science from cancer research to studying moon rocks use these same techniques.

 In the entire space mission scenario, the Navigation Team is the only one using astronomy.
 Houston is Space City, USA.
-There are many programs within NASA that look at space from Earth, or Earth from space.
-Whether it's sending a probe through the solar system or planning a future Moon colony, we will need to know where we're going.
+There are many programs within NASA that look at space from Earth, or Earth from space, but navigation skills are also vital to the airline, energy exploration, and seagoing shipping industries.